 Sam Mendes directs Douglas Hodge as Willy Wonka in a new musical at the Theatre Royal Drury Lane based on Roald Dahl’s classic children’s story Charlie and the Chocolate Factory.
 Critics were largely positive about the show, which didn’t set the reviews on fire with its music, but wowed with the spectacle and visual.
 Douglas Hodge enjoyed solid notices for his performance as Willy Wonka.
 See all reviews below including the Guardian, Telegraphy and New York Times.

-"With its Quality Street spectacle and technical wizardry, it throws a fortune at saying money isn’t everything."
+REVIEWS ROUND-UP"With its Quality Street spectacle and technical wizardry, it throws a fortune at saying money isn’t everything."

 "Most of the songs, by Marc Shaiman and Scott Wittman, strike me as serviceable rather than memorable and David Greig’s script springs disappointingly few surprises.
 But the production has two good things going for it.
 Douglas Hodge is a splendidly charismatic and disconcerting Willy Wonka, brilliantly combining jokes with a twitchy hint of the psycho, and the child performers are superb.
 I have little doubt that the production will be a big hit.
 Its combination of imaginative nastiness and shameless sentimentality seem tailor-made for the unlovable age in which we live."